How To Store Coconut Oil and Stop it From Spoiling

-Coconut oil has become increasingly popular over the past few years, used as both an edible ingredient and personal care product.
+Coconut oil has become increasingly popular over the past few years, since it’s so versatile as both an edible ingredient and a personal care product.

-However, many of us might not know the proper ways to store coconut oil.
+However, many people don’t know the proper ways to store coconut oil.

-When stored properly, coconut oil often has the best and longest shelf life of any other oil.
+When kept properly, coconut oil can have the best and longest shelf life of any other oil.
 But, when stored improperly, the oil can go rancid very quickly.

-To figure out how to properly store coconut oil, let’s first examine what it is and how its made.
+To figure out how to properly store coconut oil, let’s first consider what it is and how it’s made.

 What is Coconut Oil?

-Despite being derived from a plant source, coconut oil is seen as a solid fat because it contains a high concentration of saturated fatty acids.
-This prevents the oil from oxidizing at high temperatures, making it a favorable cooking substitute for other oils like vegetable oil.
+Despite being derived from a plant source, coconut oil is considered a saturated fat because it contains a high concentration of saturated fatty acids.
+This prevents the oil from oxidizing at high temperatures, and makes it a favored substitute for other cooking oils like vegetable oil.